Navezjt/sd-webui-reactor/README.md

 **I. "You should at least have one model in models directory"**

 Please, check the path where "inswapper_128.onnx" model is stored.
-It must be inside the folder `stable-diffusion-webui\models\roop`.
+It must be inside the folder `stable-diffusion-webui\models\insightface`.
 Move the model there if it's stored in a different directory.

 **II.
 Any problems with installing Insightface or other dependencies**